-3.6.13.
+3.6.18.
 Pharmacy Benefit Limitations

-- A network pharmacy may refuse to fill a prescription order or refill when in the professional judgment of the pharmacist the prescription should not be filled. - The medical plan will not cover expenses for any prescription drug for which the actual charge to you is less than the required copayment or deductible, or for any prescription drug for which no charge is made to you. - You will be charged the out-of-network prescription drug cost sharing for prescription drugs recently approved by the FDA, but which have not yet been reviewed by the Aetna Health Pharmacy Management Department and Therapeutics Committee. - Aetna has the right to review all requests for reimbursement and in its sole discretion make reimbursement determinations subject to section 7.14, If a Claim Is Denied. - The number of copayments and/or deductibles you are responsible for per vial of Depo-Provera, an injectable contraceptive, or similar type contraceptive dispensed for more than a 30 day supply, will be based on the 90 day supply level.
+- A network pharmacy may refuse to fill a prescription order or refill when in the professional judgment of the pharmacist the prescription should not be filled. - The medical plan will not cover expenses for any prescription drug for which the actual charge to you is less than the required copayment or deductible, or for any prescription drug for which no charge is made to you. - You will be charged the non-preferred brand-name drug prescription drug cost sharing for prescription drugs recently approved by the FDA, but which have not yet been approved for inclusion under the medical plan by the pharmacy benefit manager. - The pharmacy benefit manager has the right to review all requests for reimbursement and in its sole discretion make reimbursement determinations subject to section 10.149.14, If a Claim Is Denied. - The number of copayments and/or deductibles you are responsible for per vial of Depo-Provera, an injectable contraceptive, or similar type contraceptive dispensed for more than a 30 day supply, will be based on the 90 day supply level.
 Coverage is limited to a maximum of 5 vials per benefit year.

-3.6.14.
+3.6.19.
 Pharmacy Benefit Exclusions

 Not every health care service or supply is covered by the medical plan, even if prescribed, recommended, or approved by your provider.
 The medical plan covers only those services and supplies that are medically necessary and included in section 3.5, Covered Medical Expenses, or section 3.6, Your Prescription Drug Benefits.
-Charges made for the following are not covered except to the extent listed under section 3.5, Covered Medical Expenses, section 3.6, Your Prescription Drug Benefits.
+Charges made for the following are not covered except to the extent listed under section 3.5, Covered Medical Expenses, or section 3.6, Your Prescription Drug Benefits.